mimshwright/vite-library-template/README.md

     - `test` : test with jest.
 Also `test:coverage` and `test:watch`
     - `build` : bundle the code
     - `commit` & `release` : see below
+    - `pushpub`: Used after `release` it pushes and publishes the library.
     - `deploy`: Build the demo code (index.html) and publish to gh-pages

 ## Commits & Releases